segmentio/segment-docs/src/connections/destinations/destination-filters.md

 consolidating filters or would like to discuss your use case, [contact us](https://segment.com/help/contact/)!

-**Q: When will you support device mode?**
+**Q: When will you support device-mode?**

+Device-mode destination filters for Web are currently in Early Access Preview.

-We expect to support Analytics.js device mode destinations in the summer of 2019.
-Please [contact us](https://segment.com/help/contact/) if you are interested in beta testing this feature.
+Please [contact us](https://segment.com/help/contact/) if you are interested in testing this feature.

 **Q: When will you support warehouses?**

 If you want to filter out events from warehouses, the best way to do that today is with the existing Selective Sync feature.

-**Q: I don’t see a "name" property at the top level of my events to filter on "event name"!**
+**Q: I don't see a "name" property at the top level of my events to filter on "event name"!**

 Generally, only Track calls have "name" properties, which corresponds to the "Event" field in an event.